PASSYpw/PASSY/CONTRIBUTING.md

 2. Add an example or reference to an other project's feature.
 3. Your idea may be reviewed by a maintainer and be accepted or closed.

+## Tips
+To setup a suitable test environment you can use the predefined `Vagrantfile` in combination with [Vagrant](https://www.vagrantup.com/).
+Execute the command `vagrant up` or use the frontend provided by your IDE, after [installing Vagrant](https://www.vagrantup.com/downloads.html).

 Last change: 21 July 2017